The Saturday Program

 Introductory Saturday Program Classes

-Introductory level courses build fundamental skills and broaden artistic awareness.
+Our introductory level courses build fundamental skills and broaden artistic awareness.
 Taught by current Cooper Union undergraduates, these classes give high school students the opportunity to learn from near-peer mentors who share their passion for art and design.
+Classes include: Architecture, Drawing, Graphic Design, Media Production, Painting, Sculpture, and two Portfolio classes.

-11th and 12th graders interested in pursuing art in college may apply for Portfolio Prep classes—designed specifically to help students develop strong, college-ready portfolios.
-These courses are led by a team of professional artists and undergraduate instructors.
-In addition, Portfolio Prep students receive a range of supplemental supports, including:
+11th and 12th-graders interested in pursuing art in college may apply for Portfolio classes, designed specifically to help students develop strong, college-ready portfolios.
+These classes (Portfolio Foundations and Portfolio Studio) are led by a team of professional artist instructors and undergraduate Teaching Assistants.
+In addition, Portfolio students receive a range of supplemental supports, including personalized mentorship, application assistance and other resources.

 All classes run on Saturdays from 10:00 am to 5:00 pm throughout the school year, operating semesterly (Fall and Spring).